victordomingos/optimize-images/README.md

 reduce the file size of images.

-This application is intended to be pure Python, with no special dependencies besides Pillow, therefore ensuring compatibility with a wide range of systems, including iPhones and iPads running Pythonista 3.
+This application is intended to be pure Python, with no special dependencies besides Pillow, therefore ensuring compatibility with a wide range of systems.
 If you don't have the need for such a strict dependency management, you will probably be better served by any several other image optimization utilities that are based on some well known external binaries.

 Some aditional features can be added which require the presence of other third-party packages that are not written in pure Python, but those packages